himadri111/saxs-docs-tutorial/docs/Documentation/README.rst

 obtained at the Diamond Light Source synchrotron (`DLS <https://www.diamond.ac.uk/Home.html>`_), and the pipeline is currently formatted for the data structure applied by DLS.

-**PLEASE NOTE - THIS IS A PIPELINE DESIGNED FOR USING CLUSTER COMPUTING TO PARALLELISE BETWEEN SLICES.
+**HARDWARE REQUIRED - THIS IS A PIPELINE DESIGNED FOR USING CLUSTER COMPUTING TO PARALLELISE BETWEEN SLICES.
+IT HAS BEEN CARIED OUT AT THE HPC CLUSTER AT DIAMOND LIGHT SOURCE.
 IF RUNNING WITHOUT THIS ON A STANDARD DEKSTOP, THIS PROCESS MAY TAKE 1-2 WEEKS**

 The TomoSAXS pipeline principally operates in the Python (v = 3.10) platform, using cluster computing in the SLURM environment.